Designing an end-to-end digital pharmacy experience to expand access to medications in Ghana

 Streamlined driver UI built for on-the-go use, minimizing steps while ensruing accurate delivery.

-Faster critical path: In usability testing, users completed the “Upload prescription → place an order” flow ~32% faster after the redesigned MVP flow.
+Users completed the "upload prescription → place order" flow ~32% faster in usability testing after the redesigned flow, driven by clearer guidance and fewer steps.Confidence:

-Higher confidence: Post-task ratings showed a +12-point lift in user confidence that their prescription/order would be handled correctly (pre vs post), driven by clearer guidance and confirmation states.
+Post-task ratings showed a +12-point lift in user confidence their prescription or order would be handled correctly — the clearest signal the trust problem was solved.Retention signals:

-Engagement + retention signals: Subscription-based refills and streamlined prescription management supported repeat behaviors instead of one-time orders.
+Subscription-based refills and streamlined prescription management supported repeat behavior instead of one-time orders, suggesting the product was building habit, not just handling transactions.